roarlyte1771/visual-testing/packages/vitest-plugin-vis/readme.md

 import { vis } from 'vitest-plugin-vis/setup'

 // if you set `preset: none` in `vitest.config.ts`,
-// you can enable `auto` or `manual` setup here vis.presets.auto() vis.presets.manual()
+// you can use a preset manually here.

+// Take snapshot at the end of each rendering test. vis.presets.auto()
+// Enable snapshot testing for manual snapshot only. vis.presets.manual()
+// Enable snapshot testing, allow auto snapshot with `setAutoSnapshotOptions()` vis.presets.enable()

-// or capture image snapshot for all rendering tests
+// Take image snapshot for each rendering test,
-// for multiple themes (light and dark in this example)
+// one snapshot per theme (light and dark in this example).
 //
 // Note that this changes the theme in the `afterEach` hook.
 // If you want to capture manual snapshots in different themes,